splunk-soar-connectors/microsoftdefenderforendpoint/manual_readme_content.md

 ## Pagination Not Supported

--   Based on the base URL link ( [Microsoft Defender ATP API Documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-list)
+-   Based on the base URL link ( [Microsoft Defender for Endpoint API Documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-list)
-    ), the pagination is not supported by the Defender ATP APIs.
+    ), the pagination is not supported by the Defender for Endpoint APIs.
 Hence, this app does not implement the pagination for the below-mentioned actions.